le000215/le000215.github.io/README.md

 4. I got really depressed after I look up preferences, I realized I can't make my website as good as them

 5. Image gallery: https://codepen.io/stefcharle/pen/Gydvbx

+6. I tried to make the form in contact page active by following this link (https://qhmit.com/html/codes/html_form_to_email.cfm) but it doesn't work.
+I have no knowledge on .php yet so just leave it there showcase for now.